 I'm a writer who loves to bake.
-While I chase my dreams of being a bestselling novelist, I blog about my adventures in baking and writing.
-I also love shopping, watching TV, exercising, and painting my nails.
-Publishing world here I c...
+While I chase my dreams of being a bestselling novelist and screenwriter, I blog about my adventures in baking and writing.
+I also love fashion, beauty, exercise, and TV and movies.

 Why I still watch kids' cartoons as an adult — and what they teach me

 When I was younger, I looked forward to Saturday mornings all week.
 I had time off from school, a leisurely breakfast with my parents — and lots and lots of cartoons.
 Now, Saturdays are a lot like any other day with responsibilities and worries.
 Every once in awhile, though, I make time to fire up my laptop and watch some of those classic cartoons with a bowl of my favorite kids’ cereal by my side.